titoBouzout/FindResultsApplyChanges/readme.md

 ## Bugs

-- Will only modify these lines starting with a number and a colon. ie "3425:" **only**
 - Double click in these lines with numbers and a colon will open the file :-/  ST default behaviour(how to disable it?)
 - Will not modify any other line, even if you insert a new line.
 - WONTFIX: Will write/read UTF8 files, if you have a file in another encoding, considering jumping to the U8 world. :)